 Senbis won government tender to solve the problem

 In 2020, the Dutch Ministry of Health, Welfare and Sports has granted Senbis Polymer Innovations B.V. an assignment to come up with a good end-of-life solution for artificial grass systems.
-The project is has been executed under the name of GreenMaxx by a consortium consisting of Sweco Nederland, Antea Sport, EdelGrass, TenCate Grass and Senbis Polymer Innovations B.V..
+The project is has been executed by a consortium consisting of Sweco Nederland, Antea Sport, EdelGrass, TenCate Grass and Senbis Polymer Innovations B.V..

 A fully compostable and recyclable grass field

-The then developed GreenMaxx concept is fully recyclable and compostable.
-This means that at the end of its functional life, this grass field can be collected and brought to a recycling- or a composting facility.
-As GreenMaxx is constructed out of one compound only, it can easily be grinded without the need to disassemble the product into its different components first; the acquired regrind can be applied for production of new polymer products.
-At the ultimate end of its (raw material) lifetime, GreenMaxx can also be composted; the compost can then be used as e.g. soil fertilizer.
+Senbis’ innovative artificial turf is fully recyclable and compostable.
+This means that at the end of its functional life, this grass field can be collected and brought to a recycling facility.
+Where recycling is not an option the turf field can also be fully composted; the compost can then be used as e.g. soil fertilizer.

 In addition to these end-of-life solutions, the consortium had the ambition to address the microplastic pollution problem of artificial grass.
 During its lifetime, an artificial grass field wears out and pollutes the environment with microplastic particles.
 As GreenBlade is produced from a biodegradable compound, it also prevents the spread of microplastics.